Over 40 of the Most Popular Tattoo Design Symbols and Meanings Explained.

 9. Rose tattoos

-Whether you get a red rose, or a mandala rose sleeve with elaborate designs, or a tiny understated flower, the rose is a symbol of beauty.
+Whether you get a red rose, a black rose, or a mandala rose sleeve with elaborate designs, or a tiny understated flower, the rose is a symbol of beauty.

 Each colour of rose has a slightly different meaning, and in tarot the rose is a symbol of balance